-In assessing the credit rating of wholesale transactions, the key factors taken into account are the economic and financial condition of the counterparty, its cash-generating capabilities, the economic group to which it belongs and the current and prospective situation of the economic sector in which it operates.
+In assessing the credit rating of wholesale transactions, the key factors taken into account are the economic and financial condition of the counterparty, its cash-generating capabilities, the economic group to which it belongs and the current and prospective situation of the economic sector and geography in which it operates.
 Each credit proposal is analysed individually through the approval governance in place at the Bank and the wider Itaú Group.
+To measure credit risk IBBAInt takes into account the probability of default by the borrower, issuer or counterparty, the exposure at default, past losses from default and concentration of borrowers.
+Quantifying these risks components is part of the lending process, portfolio management and definition of limits.
+Models are independently validated, to ensure the accuracy and keep the calibration of the parameters, to be used as tools to quantify these factors, and contribute to more exact decision-making process.

-In the IPB, credit exposures are collateralised by deposits, highly liquid investments or a combination of both.
+For the Private Banking segment, credit exposures are collateralised by deposits, highly liquid investments or a combination of both.